skip to main content

 Constellation Inlet, Union Glacier, Antarctica

-The GLASS Project is supported by the Brinson Exploration Hub, with contributions from the Resnick Sustainability Institute, the National Geographic Society, EarthScope Consortium, MIT, and Antarctic Logistics and Expeditions (ALE).
+The GLASS Project is supported by the Brinson Exploration Hub, with contributions from the Resnick Institute, the National Geographic Society, EarthScope Consortium, MIT, and Antarctic Logistics and Expeditions (ALE).

 Dates:

-November 26 - December 12
+November 26 - December 11

 Field Team: